-The Nominating Committee is chaired by an INED and the Committee consists entirely of 3 INEDs.
+The Nominating Committee is chaired by an INED and the Committee consists entirely of 3 Non-Executive Directors, a majority of whom must be independent.
 The Nominating Committee shall meet at least once in a financial year or more frequently if deemed necessary.